Rules in Margin Trading

 - Use proper leverage and control positions.

-- Take profit and stop loss at proper time and close position before liquidation.
+- Take profit and stop loss at a proper time and close position before liquidation.

 1. What is Margin?